A creativity-draining full-time job sucks. (There, I said it.)

-Make your writing time a priority
+Make time to write a priority

-Make it a point to identify what’s stopping you, and to learn to say no to the things that don’t need to get done immediately.
+Make it a point to identify what’s stopping you, and learn to say no to the things that don’t need to get done immediately.
 If writing is important to you, it should be one of the top things on your to-do list the same way homework would be.

 Pretend as if your writing is for school.
 Assign yourself projects or the number of words you want to get down by a certain time.
 Make sure you meet your deadlines.